Antelope Island State Park

 Horseback tours are available.
 For information and reservations call 801-726-9514.

-Bridger Bay Campground offers 25 units for tents and RVs (including pull-through sites for vehicles up to 90 feet, but no hookups)and up to 8 people per site. $15 camping fee per site.
-White Rock Bay Campground offers 20 units for groups of up to 16 individuals (tents & RVs allowed). $30 camping fee per site.
-Ladyfinger Campground offers 5 small tent sites for up to 4 people per site. $15 camping fee per site.
+Bridger Bay Campground offers 25 units for tents and RVs (including pull-through sites for vehicles up to 90 feet, but no hookups)and up to 8 people per site. $20 camping fee per site.
+White Rock Bay Campground offers 20 units for groups of up to 16 individuals (tents & RVs allowed). $40 camping fee per site.
+Lakeside Group Campsite offers campsite for a capacity of 80 people. $180 camping fee per site.
+Ladyfinger Campground offers 5 small tent sites for up to 4 people per site. $20 camping fee per site.

 800-322-3770 (toll-free from outside the Salt Lake City area)